 Accolades and nominations

-On 11th November Professor MacIntyre will be presenting the 2020 Diana Temple Memorial Lecture which honours the role women in science.
+On 11th November Professor MacIntyre presented the 2020 Diana Temple Memorial Lecture which honours the role women in science.
 She will be discussing her research journey, diversity in medical research and COVID-19.

 Professor MacIntyre has also been nominated for the 2020 Australian Museum Eureka Prizes, in the category, 'Defence Science and Technology Eureka Prize for Outstanding Science in Safeguarding Australia'.
 The Australian Museum Eureka Prizes are the country’s most comprehensive national science awards, honouring excellence across the areas of research & innovation, leadership, science engagement, and school science.
 The winners will be announced on 28th November.